 - Pathway 3 – Monitoring: Educate Team Members and Patients about Appropriate Monitoring Intervals or Implement Clinical Decision Support within Your Record System.

-Application has been filed with the ABFM to approve this module as an alternative Family Medicine Certification Performance Improvement (formerly known as MC-FP Part IV) activity.
+This activity has been approved by the ABFM for Performance Improvement credit toward Family Medicine Certification Requirements (formerly known as MC-FP Part IV).
 Term of approval will be for two years beginning Thursday, June 1, 2017, with the option for yearly renewal thereafter.
 Please note that once an activity is started, it must be completed within one calendar year.
 If the activity is not completed in that time, the activity must be restarted.
 In addition, for the alternate Performance Improvement activity to apply toward the Family Medicine Certification requirement, it must be completed in the stage the Diplomate wishes to receive the credit.
 To fully implement your practice improvement plan and analyze your results, it will take you a minimum of three months to complete the process.
 Please plan accordingly.

 Although there is no cost to utilize this module, ABFM Diplomates who complete alternate Performance Improvement activities must submit the required Family Medicine Certification fees to the ABFM in order to receive credit for the alternate activity.

-Application has been filed with the AAFP for this Performance Improvement in Practice activity, Prevention and Management of Diabetes QI Program, Term of approval will begin Thursday, June 1, 2017.
+This Performance Improvement in Practice activity, Prevention and Management of Diabetes Quaility Improvement Program, has been reviewed and is acceptable for up to 20.00 Prescribed credit(s) by the AAFP.
+Term of approval began June 1, 2017.
 Term of approval is for two years from this date.

 Once the module has been completed, the OAFP will report final credit of the participating physician to the AAFP and the ABFM so long as the physician’s ABFM and AAFP member numbers were accurately submitted in the profile record.
 Participants who successfully complete the activity, post test, and evaluation will have a statement of credit made available immediately.